“Every Darn Penny”: The GOP’s Philosophy on Death and Taxes

 “High on the hog”?
 There he goes again, claiming that struggling families fritter away their money watching those darned moving pictures.

 But when you get frustrated with the GOP’s tin ear, remember Grassley’s advice, the one thing he said that may be true.
-Republicans aren’t lying when they claim their tax breaks for the ultra-rich and cuts to essential services are in the interest of working families.
-They’re just following their philosophy when they reward those who need it least.
+Republicans aren’t lying when they say they believe their tax breaks for the ultra-rich and cuts to essential services are in the interest of working families.
+It’s their philosophy to reward those who need it least.

 Live and Let Die